Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes: Introduction

 Quasi-cyclic (QC) codes are a prominent class of linear error-correcting codes.
-They possess a well-developed algebraic structure that generalizes the concept of cyclic codes.
-This generalization allows for greater flexibility in code design, enabling the construction of asymptotically good codes that approach the modified Gilbert-Varshamov bound \cite{Kas, L5}.
+They possess a well-developed algebraic structure that generalizes cyclic codes.
+This generalization allows greater flexibility in code design and enables the construction of asymptotically good codes approaching the modified Gilbert--Varshamov bound \cite{Kas, L5}.
 The study of QC codes has yielded numerous record-breaking linear codes, particularly over small finite fields.
 Several key contributions have been made to the understanding of QC codes.
-Research by Conan et al.~\cite{Con} studied into the structural attributes of quasi-cyclic codes, providing both an enumeration of these codes and a characterization of their duals.
-Another study by Seguin \cite{Se} examined the properties of a specific class of one-generator QC codes.
-Ling and Solé research deeply into the algebraic structure of QC codes across a series of articles \cite{L1, L2, L3, L4}.
-Lally et al. \cite{La} explored the structure and duals of arbitrary QC codes, with a particular focus on self-dual QC codes with an index of 2.
-Aydin et al. \cite{Nuh1} investigated the structure of 1-generator quasi-twisted codes and constructed new linear codes.
+Conan et al.\ \cite{Con} studied the structural properties of quasi-cyclic codes, providing both an enumeration of these codes and a characterization of their duals.
+Seguin \cite{Se} examined the properties of a specific class of one-generator QC codes.
+Ling and Sol\'e investigated the algebraic structure of QC codes in a series of articles \cite{L1, L2, L3, L4}.
+Lally et al.\ \cite{La} explored the structure and duals of arbitrary QC codes, with a particular focus on self-dual QC codes of index of 2.
+Aydin et al. \cite{Nuh1} investigated the structure of $1$-generator quasi-twisted codes and constructed new linear codes with improved parameters.

 3pt